 Spring is around the corner, the sun will be shining and most of us will be spending more time outdoors.
 This is when we start thinking about the exterior of your home looking a bit tired but painting the house is not in the budget.

 If you are looking for a quick fix or easy update to the exterior of your home, a new paint color for your front door may be the answer.
-A newly painted front door adds interest to the front of a house and improves the curb appeal when it’s painted the right color.
+A front door can add interest to the front of a house and improves the curb appeal when it’s painted the right color.

 Don’t settle for the same old boring front door that is most likely white or the trim color.
 A front door color is a perfect opportunity to personalize your front door with color.

 All it takes is a can of paint and a few hours of time to transform your boring front door into an introduction of the people inside.

 Before you select a paint color for your front door, consider the following tips:

 • The style of the door and trim that frames the door needs to be considered.

 • Glass panels (sidelights) on the sides of a door will neutralize door color.

 • If your house is a light neutral, white, beige or gray, a fun and fresh color is the best option.